WarStalkeR/OpenXcomExMore/README.md

 facilities.
 5\.
 Geoscape base engagement with targets at range (similar to dogfight)?

+# OpenXcom Extended More Far Fetched Plans
+1\.
+Real-Time (with Pause) Geoscape Combat: inspired by X-COM: Apocalypse cityscape real-time combat.
+But in this case it will occur on geoscape and beside crafts vs UFOs, bases (both player's and hostile's) will join the fray.
+In addition, capability for bases to shoot passing-by UFOs will add to strategic complexity and variety.
+2\.
+Real-Time (with Pause) Battlescape Combat: inspired by X-COM: Apocalypse real-time mode alternative to turn-based for battlescape.
+This one will be pretty much copy-paste from X-COM: Apocalypse.
+The only issue is that massive AI rework will be required to ensure that AI can handle real-time combat just as good as player and without cheating, but by using all the tools that player can use, such as scanners & etc.

 ## Scanner Change Ideas
 `scannerResolution: 2` - 1 is default one.
 2 will allow you to see at longer range, but with reduced precision.